hiroshi-teramoto/reproduce_rrm/README.md

 Group( [ (2,3)(4,5), (2,4)(3,5), (2,5)(3,4), () ] )
 GAP computation done.
 ```
+This is expected for that dataset (it indicates a certain kind of symmetry issue in the reaction network).
 If this occurs, the results are not guaranteed to be correct – you should carefully examine your GRRM output in such cases.

 ## Important Parameters
 * tolerance - Distance tolerance to consider sites as symmetrically equivalent in rrm_reconstruction_v18.py